Gustavo Petro: Social issues

 On 22 February 2022, one day after the Colombian Constitutional Court decriminalized abortion, Petro said on Twitter: "I congratulate the women who waged the fight against the criminalization of abortion that criminalized them and killed them.
 Their victory is theirs.
 The empowerment of women that arises from here, sexual education and freedoms are the best way to protect life", and despite the fact that two weeks after the court's decision, he again mentioned the issue of "zero abortion", he has not mentioned it again nor does it appear in his government program.

 In June 2022, Petro attended the Feminist Debate, a space convened by more than 30 social organizations of women, feminists and the LGBTIQ+ population, in order to present their proposals to the presidential candidates.
 Petro wore a green scarf throughout the event.
 Petro promised that he will enforce the constitutional ruling that decriminalized the interruption of pregnancy until the 24th week.
 He also said: "When a woman makes that free decision, it is not criminal (...) abortion is a woman's free decision and therefore there should be no social sanction".

 With the issue of the land conflict in which indigenous people have been affected in the country, he invited on his the indigenous movement, the sugar cane agro-industrial sector (Asocaña) and the social movements of northern Cauca to initiate "the first regional dialogue of Colombia for Peace" to seek a "solution to the conflict over land".

 In August 2022, Petro proposed decriminalizing the production of cocaine and marijuana, declaring "It is time for a new international convention that accepts that the war on drugs has failed."

 In January 2023, Petro indicated that he wanted Colombia to move towards a preventive healthcare system in which disease is prevented as far as possible.
 Under the system the state would employ doctors to care for people who live in remote places and to care for poor farmers.
 Petro also said he would deliver a monthly bonus of about US$110 to almost three million recipients of the state's age based pension.

+In June 2026, Petro commented on a newspaper column by Felipe Zuleta Lleras in El Espectador by posting the phrase “Heil Hitler” on social media.
+In the article Lleras wrote "Colombia does not need more rhetoric; it needs order, authority, and economic freedom".